Otto II of Duras

 In Sint-Truiden charter 51 (Piot Vol.2) Countess Juliane was described as Otto's filia, and her Juliane's husband Count Godfried was described as his gener.
 This could mean "son-in-law" or "brother-in-law".
-(In the 19th century Wolters for example identified Juliane as Otto's sister, but this seems unlikely given the succession of the Counts of Duras.)
+(In the 19th century Wolters for example identified Juliane as Otto's sister, but this seems unlikely given the succession of the counts of Duras.)

-Juliane and Godfried had five children, the eldest of which was Gilles, Count of Montaigu, Duras, and Clermont, who married Lauretta, daughter of Louis I, Count of Loon.
-Their third son Conan was also Count of Duras.
+Juliane and Godfried had five children, the eldest of which was Gilles, count of Montaigu, Duras, and Clermont, who married Lauretta, daughter of Count Louis I of Loon.
+Their third son Conan was also count of Duras.
 None of Juliane's sons had male heirs, and the family inheritance split up after their deaths.